Hunting hypothesis: Women's involvement

-Though the hunting hypothesis is still being debated today, many experts have theorized the impact that women had concerning their involvement with hunter-gatherers being primarily males, was much larger than previously thought.
-Women in foraging societies do hunt small game regularly and, occasionally, large game.
-The majority of human's evolutionary history consisted of being hunter-gatherers as such women evolved the necessary traits needed for hunting such as endurance, movement coordination, and athleticism.
-Hunting big game requires a collaborative effort, thus participation from all abled-bodies was encouraged which included females.
-In addition, Atlatl or Spear-thrower's required more energy to be utilized so contributions from everyone, including females, would've contributed with mitigating the energy exerted to use Atlatl's.
-Such examples consist of the Martu women in western Australia, for example, who frequently hunt goannas and skink.
-Women also participate in communal game drives and can have extensive land knowledge as well, which they use to assist their husbands in hunting.
-Kelly Robert's example consists of 6 Agta women who are hunters and returned home with a kill 31 percent of the time, whereas men averaged 17 percent.
+Though the hunting hypothesis is still contested, many have theorized that women's involvement in hunter-gathering was considerably greater than previously thought.
+The majority of human evolutionary history consisted of hunter-gathering.
+As such, both males and females developed the necessary skills to hunt and gather, including endurance, movement coordination, and athleticism.
+Hunting big game requires collaborative effort, thus participation from all able bodies was encouraged which included females.
+In addition, spear-throwers required more energy to be utilized so contributions from everyone, including females, mitigated the energy exerted to use Atlatls.
+Extant examples include the Martu women in western Australia, for example, who frequently hunt goannas and skink.
+Women also participate in communal game drives.
+A study by anthropologist Robert Kelly of Agta hunters found that women returned with a kill 31 percent of the time, whereas men averaged 17 percent.
 The women's expertise with hunting was further shown with mixed groups of male and female hunters being the most successful, coming home with kills 41 percent of the time.
 Agta females who have reached the end of their childbearing years, those with children old enough to look after themselves in camp, or those who are sterile are the ones who intentionally hunt.
-It's noted that women target reliable but low-return-rate foods, whereas men target less reliable but high-return-rate foods.
+Kelly notes that Agta women tend to target reliable but low-return-rate foods, whereas men target less reliable but high-return-rate foods.
 This could be an explanation as to why women weren't commonly documented as hunters.

 Provisioning hypothesis

 Parental investment

-Buss purports that the hunting hypothesis explains the high level of human male parental investment in offspring as compared to primates.
+Buss purports that the hunting hypothesis explains the high level of human male parental investment in offspring compared to primates.
 Meat is an economical and condensed food resource in that it can be brought home to feed the young, as it is not efficient to carry low-calorie food across great distances.
 Thus, the act of hunting and the required transportation of the kill in order to feed offspring is a reasonable explanation for human male provisioning.